123. "Come Back, Before Our Souls for Error Yearn"

 "For the natural man is an enemy to God, and has been from the fall of Adam, and will be, forever and ever, unless he yields to the enticings of the Holy Spirit, and putteth off the natural man and becometh a saint through the atonement of Christ the Lord, and becometh as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon him, even as a child doth submit to his father."

 Unlimited non-commercial rights allowed

 b.
 The phrase "souls for error yearn" was also perplexing--until I pondered how (a) "the natural man is an enemy to God" and (b) some people have a special gift of motivating/elevating/bringing out the best in us; despite our fractious natures.
-We find ourselves attracted to such sources of order, stability, and comfort--even though they may possess no formal training or calling for their ministrations.
+We find ourselves attracted to such sources of order, stability, and comfort--even though they may possess no formal counseling training or psychiatric calling for their ministrations.
 Absent such role models, teachers, and friends, we are oft inclined to "error" and mischief of all kinds and of varying degrees of peril.

 Thus, I perceived that this poem had both "messages and lessons"--for the recipient, her intimate friends in Minnesota, and readers beyond the immediate scope of the piece.
 In part, the theme of "caring for the care givers" was central to Number 38 and Numbers 41 through 45.
 That theme is one of eternal dimension and celestial magnitude.
 "We", the needy, who have come to depend upon the Lord's servants ("official" or otherwise) must allow them opportunities to "recharge" their batteries by leaving us from time to time.
 "They", the servants, must take advantage of such opportunities without delay or regret.